April 17, 1977: The Apple II debuts at the West Coast Computer Faire, positioning Apple at the forefront of the looming personal computer revolution.

 The company’s first mass-market computer, the Apple II boasts an attractively machined case designed by Jerry Manock (who will later design the first Macintosh).
 It also packs a keyboard, BASIC compatibility and, most importantly, color graphics.

-Fueled by some marketing savvy from Steve Jobs, the Apple II makes quite a splash at the San Francisco Bay Area’s first personal computer convention.
+Fueled by some marketing savvy from Steve Jobs, the Apple II launch makes quite a splash at the San Francisco Bay Area’s first personal computer convention.

-Apple II puts Cupertino in the spotlight
+Apple II launch puts Cupertino in the spotlight

-After forming the previous year, Apple already had passed several important milestones by April 1977.
+After forming the previous year, Apple had already passed several important milestones by April 1977.
 The company had seen one of its three co-founders quit, launched its first computer and officially incorporated.

 Apple showed off its new corporate logo at the computer fair for one of the first times.
 The multicolored design by Rob Janoff featured the outline of an apple with a bite taken out of it.
 The instantly iconic symbol replaced an earlier Apple logo by former Apple co-founder Ron Wayne).